cryostatio/cryostat/README.md

 $ cd smoketest/k8s
 $ sh smoketest.sh kind # if you use `kind` and want to spin up a cluster, otherwise skip this if you have another cluster accessible via `kubectl`
 ```
-If you get an error during the 'ensuring node image' step while creating cluster "kind", manually pull the podman image by running the command `podman pull docker.io/kindest/node@IMAGE_DIGEST` were IMAGE_DIGEST is the sha256 of the image.
+If you get an error during the 'ensuring node image' step while creating cluster "kind", manually pull the podman image by running the command `podman pull docker.io/kindest/node@IMAGE_DIGEST` where IMAGE_DIGEST is the sha256 of the image.
 Then rerun `sh smoketest.sh kind`.

 ```bash
 $ sh smoketest.sh generate apply